-Not enough is known about the life history parameters of free-ranging beluga or false killer whales to make a legitimate comparison between wild and captive populations of these species at this time.
-However, preliminary analysis of the small database for beluga whales available in the late 1990s suggested that this species had higher mortality in captivity.
-435 Free-ranging beluga whales are thought to have a maximum life span of 60 or so years, 436 with a mean life expectancy of 20-30 years.437 The mean life expectancy in captivity may be the same, but again, this raises the question of why it is not better, when captivity supposedly shelters belugas from the threats and rigors of the wild.
-It should also be noted that no captive beluga has ever come close to the maximum life span, 438 despite the species being displayed in dolphinaria and aquaria since the 1950s.439
+Other small cetacean species are held in captivity.
+Belugas and false killer whales are among the most commonly displayed and are at the larger end of the size spectrum.
+Not enough is known about their life history parameters in the wild to make a legitimate comparison between free-ranging and captive populations of these species at this time.
+However, preliminary analysis of the small database for belugas available in the mid-1990s suggested that this species had higher mortality in captivity.
+504 Free-ranging belugas are thought to have a maximum life span of 60 or so years, 505 with a mean life expectancy of 20-30 years.
+506 The mean life expectancy in captivity may be the same, but again, this raises the question of why it is not better, when captivity supposedly shelters belugas from the threats and rigors of the wild.
+It should also be noted that no captive beluga has ever come close to the maximum life span, 507 despite the species being displayed in dolphinaria and aquaria since the 1950s.508

 The captive birth rates for these two species are not impressive either.
 Almost no false killer whales have been born in captivity and fewer still have survived for long.
-As for belugas, the principle argument made by Georgia Aquarium, in its 2012-2015 bid to import wild-caught animals from Russia's Sea of Okhotsk (see Chapter 3, "Live Captures"), was that bringing in wild-caught whales was essential to avoid the eventual loss of the captive population, given the poor birth rates for the North American collection of captive belugas.440
+As for belugas, the principle argument made by Georgia Aquarium, in its 2012-2015 bid to import wild-caught animals from Russia's Sea of Okhotsk (see Chapter 4, "Live Captures"), was that bringing in wild-caught whales was essential to avoid the eventual loss of the captive population, given the poor birth rates for captive belugas in North America.
+509

-Other species, such as Pacific and Atlantic whitesided dolphins (Lagenorhynchus spp.), common dolphins (Delphinus delphis), and pilot whales, have been maintained in captivity with varying levels of success.441 Most have not been successfully bred.
+Other species, such as Pacific and Atlantic white-sided dolphins (Lagenorhynchus spp.), common dolphins (Delphinus delphis), and pilot whales, have been maintained in captivity with varying levels of success.
+510 Most have not been successfully bred.
 All have comparatively small captive populations, and a significant increase in numbers would be required to support any kind of breeding population.
-As most of these species are not known to be endangered, it would be biologically inappropriate and unjustified from a conservation standpoint, as well as inhumane, to increase the number in captivity, especially when success at maintaining them in captivity has been inconsistent at best.
+As most of these species are not known to be endangered, it would be biologically inappropriate and unjustified from a conservation standpoint, as well as inhumane, to increase the number in captivity solely to establish a viable breeding population, especially when success at maintaining them in captivity has been inconsistent at best.